RPVote/voting-rights/ei.md

 ## Ecological Inference

 `eiCompare` enables users to analyze and compare the two dominant EI methods, Iterative EI and RxC EI.
-For more information about these techniques, see the [technical details](technical.details.com) page of our website.

 We can run both methods with their respective functions.
 They take some time to run because they both compute point estimates by sampling from a